AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### String

 To set dates, you can use strings with dates or date/times.
-Anychart automatically converts them to [Date objects](#date_object).
+AnyChart automatically converts them to [Date objects](#date_object).
 For example, the string `"2018-01-15"` is equivalent to `new Date("2018-01-15")`.

 As a rule, to make sure that strings are interpreted correctly, you should also set:

 * [input date/time format](#inputdatetimeformat\(\))
 * [input locale](#inputlocale\(\))

 Various date/time patterns can be used.
-Here is the default one: *January 15, 2018* is represented as:
+For example: *January 15, 2018* can be represented as:

 * `"2018-01-15"`
 * `"2018-01-15T00:00:00.000Z"`

-Strings with the default pattern do not require any additional settings, though it is still highly recommended to set the input date/time format.
+Strings with the pattern above do not require any additional settings, though it is still highly recommended to set the input date/time format.
 Otherwise, the way how dates are interpreted may be affected by users' browser settings.

 Sample Code